 Event schedule:

-- Federal award announcement - 12/31/2025 - Maryland Department of Health
+- Federal Award Announcement - 12/31/2025 - ET - Maryland Department of Health, Annapolis, MD

-Improve health care access in rural communities
+Improve health care access and affordability for rural residents

-Improve health care access in rural communities
+Improve health care access and affordability for rural residents

 Maryland's application to the Rural Health Transformation Program proposes a comprehensive five-year strategy to address persistent rural health disparities across 18 rural counties.
 The plan focuses on expanding the rural health workforce, building value-based care models, improving health IT, strengthening partnerships, and investing in nutrition and behavioral health.
 Immediate and competitive transformation fund opportunities will be deployed.
 Key contacts: Sara Seitz; Elizabeth Edsall Kromm, Ph.D., M.Sc.